Preparing your dog to race

 The majority of owners at the club are of the opinion that whippet pups should be allowed off lead to run as young as possible.
 They can strengthen their muscles and bones and learn how to use their legs, much better to be doing this now at a young age when they are slow enough to not hurt themselves whilst taking little nocks and rolls, than to be learning to do it when they can run at 40mph.
-If free running with other dogs, aggressive behaviour; neck grabbing, pushing and biting should be discouraged as this could then be deemed acceptible behaviour by the puppy when it comes to racing.
+If free running with other dogs, aggressive behaviour; neck grabbing, pushing and biting should be discouraged as this could then be deemed acceptible behaviour by the puppy on the track.

 Playing with the lure

-Pups will be given plenty of opportunity to have a play with the lure, aiming to get the pup as keen as possible before it has it's first chase, owners are also encouraged to make a fuss and praise their dog when it does show interest in the lure, rewarding this is great encouragement for any dog.
+Pups will be given plenty of opportunity to have a play with the lure, aiming to get the pup as keen as possible before it has it's first chase, owners are also encouraged to make a fuss and praise their dog when it does show interest in the lure, rewarding this with food on the lure is great positive reinforcement,

 Short Hand Slips

 First hand slip behind the lure is maybe only 15yds, just to make sure the pup will chase, without going too far.
-Gradually over the course of the next six to 8 months the pup will have progressed further back and eventually be running the full distance, only if the pup is showing no signs of losing its legs will the distance continue to be increased.
+Gradually over the course of the next six to 8 months the pup will have progressed and the distance increased to eventually be running the full distance, only if the pup is showing no signs of losing its legs will the distance continue to be increased.

-Once the youngster can do the full 150yds without losing its legs it will be introduced to the traps, with the trap front open the pup will be walked through the traps a few times.
+Once the youngster can do the full 150yds without losing its legs it will be introduced to the traps, with the trap front open the pup will be walked through the traps a few times for desensitisation and again, we encourage owners to reward the dog with food or the lure.
 Providing the pup has no nerves or issues with the traps, it will then be slipped through an open trap a number of times behind the lure until the owner feels the dog is ready to move on to the next stage of being in the trap with the front closed.